 SSD is committed to accessibility in all forms, which includes accessible technology (e.g., making websites accessible to students using adaptive equipment and software).
 Toward this end, SSD has partnered with Student Affairs Information Technology (SAIT), Northwestern University Information Technology (NUIT), and WebComm to evaluate and enhance the accessibility of Northwestern's websites.
-Working together, often in the context of our Web Developers Accessibility Working Group, we are building a body of knowledge and best practices, which has resulted, among other things, in NUIT's development of an accessibility statement.
+Working together, often in the context of our Web Developers Accessibility Working Group, we are building a body of knowledge and best practices, which has resulted, among other things, in NUIT's development of an accessibility statement and SAIT's and SSD's authoring of web accessibility guidelines for content providers.
 We are also working with Purchasing Resource Services to assist with the implementation of guidelines for purchasing accessible software applications University-wide.
 All of these and related endeavors honor the Division of Student Affairs' strategic themes of furthering student learning and advancing social justice.

 SSD and SAIT are now offering to the wider Northwestern community what we call "accessibility audits."
 These are informal in nature and at the request of the individual department.
 The goal of these audits is to disseminate some of the core concepts of accessibility and to help you, your development team, or the vendor fix any potential issues in order to be compliant with WCAG (web content accessibility guidelines developed by the World Wide Web Consortium, or W3C).

 Ongoing Accessibility Audit PartnersPrevious requests for accessibility audits have come through the following areas:

 - Student Enterprise System (CAESAR)

 - VidyoDesktop (external vendor) for Internet 2 Net+ Consortial Effort